MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-IPBlockListProvider.md

 ```

 ### -LookupDomain
-!!!
-Exchange Server 2010

-The LookupDomain parameter specifies the domain name that the Connection Filter agent queries for updated IP Block list data.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The LookupDomain parameter specifies the host name that's required to use the block list provider.
 Connection filtering sends the IP address of the connecting SMTP server to the host name value that you specify.
 An example value is blocklist.spamservice.com.
 The actual value you need to use is provided by the block list provider.

 ```yaml
 Type: SmtpDomain